gdbooks/LegacyOpenGL/Chapter5/point.md

 ![P1](point2.png)

 That does not look right.
 Not at all.
 The whole scene is lit, nothing about that says point light to me.
+Before continuing reading, think about why you think this is broken.

+Well, a point light has two major properties, a position and a radius.
+And frankly, we set the position wrong.
+Remember, the Position is affected by what's in the __modelview__ matrix.
+But in the Initialize function, that matrix is essentially trash!
+So, we must also set the position of the light in the render function.
+After the modelview is built, but before we render anything.

 ```
 GL.Light(LightName.Light0, LightParameter.ConstantAttenuation, 0.25f);